7.1 Family Placement Statement of Purpose |

 Pre-Approval and Pre-Adoptive Placement

-Once the Adoption Order has been granted, and agreed initial support needs delivered the social worker withdraws.
-However, adopters are able to telephone the Service during office hours Monday to Friday to seek advice about any difficulties or issues that an adoptive family may be facing at any time during the adopted child’s minority.
+Once the Adoption Order has been granted, and agreed initial support needs delivered, the social worker withdraws.
+However, adopters are able to telephone the Family Placement Service during office hours Monday to Friday to seek advice about any difficulties or issues that an adoptive family may be facing at any time during the adopted child’s minority.

 Should an adopter consider that their situation requires some form of direct intervention, they may request that an assessment be completed in order to establish the level of support needed.
 The Manager will consider the appropriate response of the Family Placement Service which may be a face-to-face meeting in the office or the family home, or referral to a more appropriate agency, (e.g. Health or Education).
-The Service can refer directly to the Wraparound Service (an emotional wellbeing therapeutic service commissioned by the Department) for post adoption support where the need identified requires a therapeutic response.
-In most cases where the child in placement came to the Island from the UK the placing authority would be required to fund therapeutic support needs.
+Family Placement Service can refer directly to the Wraparound Service (an emotional wellbeing therapeutic service commissioned by Manx Care) for post adoption support where the need identified requires a therapeutic response.
+In most cases where the child in placement came to the Island from the UK, the placing authority would be required to fund therapeutic support needs.

 Post-Adoption Training and Development